CondensedMilk7/primordial-soup-static/src/articles/alternate-unconscious-uznadzes-theory-of-set.md

 As a side note, the formation of situational set can be now described precisely.
 Since the situational set forms in a new, unfamiliar situation, the impulsive behavior is impeded, since the factors of set are not differenciated.
 This means that an individual must use volition and imagination to differenciate those factors and through deliberate behavior find means to “make himself at home”, in other words to return to purposive behavior in a (now) familiar situation.

 In conclusion, what differentiates the two levels of activities is the behavior and set which constitutes it.
 The behavior on the first level is largely driven by the set that has its factors fully and objectively present, therefore it is impulsive.
 The behavior at this level is also purposive, as it ends with the gratification of need.
 The second level of activity becomes necessary when the impulsive behavior is impeded.
 The objectification allows an individual to “take a step back” and once again, albeit thoroughly, observe the cause of the impediment.
-Through more involved conscous processes it becomes possible to create a new set, this time with imagined factors that allows the individual to conduct deliberate behavior which serves the purpose of returning to an impulsive and purposive behavior.
+Through more involved conscious processes it becomes possible to create a new set, this time with imagined factors that allows the individual to conduct deliberate behavior which serves the purpose of returning to an impulsive and purposive behavior.

 # 8 The Reach of Set Psychology